-Steps to Bolster Security
+Steps to Better Security

-› Get the Basics Right
+› Address the Basics

 Download software updates, use strong passwords, delete suspicious emails, use antivirus software and train your staff.
 Often, the most basic protections are the most important.

-› Take a Risk Management Approach
+› Adopt a Risk Management Approach

 To protect your business from a breach, it’s important to understand the risks you face and what you can do to mitigate them.
 Start by outlining all areas of your network, your people, environment and your processes, then assign a risk level to each factor.
 Start with the highest risk item and create a list of actions to help mitigate that risk.
 Risk management should be an ongoing process that is continually updated and adjusted.
 The world never stands still, so why should you?